TokyoExpress/kickstarter-analysis/README.md

-# Optimizing Crowdfunding Strategy
-## Analysis and Prediction of Successful Kickstarter Projects
+# Analysis and Prediction of Successful Kickstarter Projects

 ***Team***